Baldwin Class 10-12-D

 The Baldwin Class 10-12-D is a class of narrow gauge steam locomotives built by the Baldwin Locomotive Works (USA) for the British War Department Light Railways for service in France during World War I. They were built in 1916–1917 to gauge.

 Origins of the type

 The Belgians had designed gauge locomotives as early as in 1900–1901 for Chemins de fer du Calvados.
 The prototype was Tubize factory type 73.
 Weidknecht used these drawings and built similar 11-ton locomotives with subcontracted boilers, presumably built by S.A.Energie, Marcinelle.

 The French military circles became interested in this locomotive type for their Decauville Light Military Railways in Morocco.
-A little heavier 14-ton type was designed and an order was placed for Weidknecht to produce these locomotives for the gauge lines in Morocco.
+An enlarged 14-ton type was designed and an order was placed for Weidknecht to produce these locomotives for the gauge lines in Morocco.

 Weidknecht delivered 10 more in 1913 for Chemins de fer Militaires du Maroc numbered (W1-W5 and 1-5).